 The infusion of synthetic neutralising antibodies should be interrupted if any of the following are observed (or worsen during the infusion): sustained/severe cough, rigors/chills, rash, pruritus, urticaria, diaphoresis, hypotension, dyspnoea, vomiting, or flushing.
 The reactions should be treated symptomatically, and the infusion may be restarted at 50% of the original rate once all symptoms have ceased (or returned to baseline) and at the discretion of the managing physician.
-If the managing physician feels there is medical need for treatment or discontinuation of the infusion other than described above, they should use clinical judgment to provide appropriate response according to typical clinical practice.
+If the managing physician feels there is medical need for treatment or discontinuation of the infusion other than described above, they should use clinical judgement to provide appropriate response according to typical clinical practice.

 Pregnant women that are administered REGN10933 and REGN10987 must be advised that live vaccines should be avoided in children with in utero exposure to biologics for at least the first 6 months of life.